-Batke attended College of DuPage because of his engineering interest and the Pathways to Engineering program, which provides guaranteed admission for qualified students to the College of Engineering at the University of Illinois at Urbana-Champaign.
+Batke selected College of DuPage because of his engineering interest and the Pathways to Engineering program, which provides guaranteed admission for qualified students to the College of Engineering at the University of Illinois at Urbana-Champaign.
 He also was named a Presidential Scholar, which comes with a full-tuition scholarship and enrollment in COD's Honors program and the Phi Theta Kappa Honors Society.

 “Being a Presidential Scholar is an honor,” he said.
 “Besides the full tuition scholarship, the service learning in my community has been fun!
 I am making some great connections with other scholars.

 “Every class that I have taken has been beneficial and interesting.
 The classes are helping to prepare me for an eventual transfer to a four year college, my ultimate goal, and the professors are supportive.
 If help is needed to understand a concept, the Learning Commons has tutors available to go over things step-by-step to clarify.”